John Gregg (loyalist): Johnny Adair

 By September 2002, Adair had even circulated stories to contacts in the media that Gregg was under death threat from the UDA.
 In late August, Adair had even managed to have Gregg stood down as Brigadier for "not being militant enough" and replaced by one of Adair's own associates.
 However, this proved short-lived.
 In October 2002, Gregg was one of the brigadiers who passed the resolution expelling Adair from the UDA for his involvement in the non-fatal shooting of Jim Gray.

-Adair ignored the expulsion, erecting "West Belfast UDA - Business as Usual" banners on the Shankill Road, whilst continuing his struggles with the remaining brigadiers, Gregg in particular.
+Adair ignored the expulsion, erecting "West Belfast UDA – Business as Usual" banners on the Shankill Road, whilst continuing his struggles with the remaining brigadiers, Gregg in particular.
 On 8 December a bomb was found under Gregg's car, apparently placed there by one of Adair's allies from the Loyalist Volunteer Force.
 Soon after two pipe bombs were thrown at Gregg's house, and his friend Tommy Kirkham's house was shot at.
 In response, graffiti appeared around the walls of Rathcoole in December, stating: "Daft Dog and White beware.
 The Reaper is coming for you" as a threat to "Mad Dog" Adair and his ally John White.
 A bomb attack on Adair's house on 8 January 2003 was blamed on Gregg by White, although Adair himself was returned to prison two days later after a dossier detailing his drug-dealing and racketeering activities was shown to Secretary of State for Northern Ireland Paul Murphy.

 Killing and aftermath

 On 1 February 2003, along with another UDA member, Robert "Rab" Carson, Gregg was shot dead on Nelson Street, in the old Sailortown district near the Belfast docks, while travelling in a taxi after returning from Glasgow where he regularly went to Rangers F.C. games.
 Gregg had been a regular visitor to Ibrox Park for a number of years, often in the company of Michael Stone, and had even picked up a conviction for violence at an Old Firm match.
 Gregg's movements were known to C Company member Alan McCullough who, receiving instruction from Adair (then in HMP Maghaberry), arranged for a hit team to kill Gregg and his associate as the taxi took them from the port of Belfast.

 When the taxi stopped at traffic lights close to the motorway, it was rammed by another taxi which had been hijacked earlier on the Shankill Road.
 Masked gunmen immediately opened fire on the occupants with automatic weapons.
 Gregg, seated in the backseat, was hit at close range and died instantly.
 A mortally wounded Carson died later in hospital, and taxi driver William McKnight was seriously hurt.
 Gregg's 18-year-old son Stuart and another man were also in the vehicle but neither sustained injuries in the shooting attack.
-Carson was described by UDA sources as a "dear friend" of Gregg's and a junior member of the South-East Antrim Brigade.
+Carson was described by UDA sources as a "dear friend" of Gregg and a junior member of the South-East Antrim Brigade.